Are the winter blues getting you down? Book in a mini break and bask in the sunshine in Tropical North Queensland.

 Dinner at Ochre

-When your stomach begins to rumble, head south along the Marina towards the larger catamarans, letting your nose guide you to Ochre Restaurant.
+When your stomach begins to rumble, head south along the Marina towards the large catamarans, letting your nose guide you to Ochre Restaurant.

 Prepare for a serious unique pop of flavour as you taste real Australian native foods.